mtayseer/my-taxi-ride/README.md

 my-taxi-ride
 ============

-Calculate the cost of a taxi ride in Cairo, Egypt
+Calculate the cost of a taxi ride in Cairo, Egypt.
+You can use it from [this link](http://mtayseer.github.io/my-taxi-ride)